 Prerequisite: MAST 1220.
-Methods to obtain and document assessment data obtained from the patient/client to assist with the basic physical examination, special medical exams and procedures, minor surgical procedures, and the administration of selected medications.
+This course will review methods to obtain and document assessment data obtained from the patient/client techniques needed to assist with the basic physical examination, special medical exams and procedures, minor surgical procedures, and the administration of selected medications will be identified.
 Practical application in selected clinical sites may be a part of this course.